The Recruiting Coordinator for GRALOA is Steve Cullen. You can contact Steve with any questions you have at (248) 974-4198 or email@example.com.

 - You will need to get some uniforms and equipment.
 Again, once you register with us, we will provide you with the information you need to make that all happen.
 You can reference our GRALOA Uniform Requirements document if you want/need additional details.

 - Scheduling for games is done through an online platform called “Arbiter”.
 The GRALOA leadership will get you set up with an Arbiter account and our association assigner will assign you games for your level of experience.
+We can also put you in contact with other assigners, as needed.
 In Arbiter you can “block” your schedule for days/times you do not want to be assigned games, so you control your availability.
 Of course, the more you are available, the more games you will do.

 - Expect to start at the youth level (5th/6th grade and 7th/8th grade games) for your first year.
 Opportunities to officiate at the JV and Varsity level can come after that.
 We also have several members of GRALOA who officiate college lacrosse and they can inform you on how to move up to that level.